-capacity and protocol performance in networks with hidden terminals, asymmetries, collisions and channel errors.
+The derived expressions enable unprecedented studies of capacity and protocol performance in networks with collisions, hidden terminals, asymmetries and flow-in-the-middle instances.
 As a concrete example, we show how the model can be used to determine per-node contention window assignments that maximize throughput-based utility in such networks.
 While the problematic scenarios considered here make utility maximization a very hard problem, the proposed method yields excellent results, preventing starvation of disadvantaged flows and attaining an average per-flow throughput gain of more than 500% with respect to 802.11 in the evaluated networks.

-This document is organized as follows.
+This paper is organized as follows.
 Section II introduces the analytical framework and derives the proposed model.
 Section III validates the model by means of simulations and experiments.
 Section IV demonstrates the use of the derived expressions applied to network utility maximization.
 Section V discusses related work and finally, Section VI concludes.